PrincipiaCodeArts/algo-lab/README.md

     - Determine the convergence of algorithms in the context of iterative-improvement heuristics and stochastic algorithms.
 A good stopping rule must be chosen.
-    - Full factorial designs maximize the information gained from one experiment
+    - Full factorial designs maximize the information gained from one experiment (for example, testing an insertion sort implementation in regard to loop motion and sentinel use allow us to see that: -- is the worst, +- improves, -+ makes it worse, ++ improves the most.
+If we did not use the factorial approach, we may think that sentinel optimization was bad).
 2. The horse race: Looks for winners and losers in the space of implementation ideas.
 Ex.
 What is the best implementation for some algorithm?
 3. Fitting functions: we know the form of some cost function and we want to